Carnegie Museum of Art

-The Carnegie Museum of Art is an art museum in the Oakland neighborhood of Pittsburgh, Pennsylvania.
-Originally known as the Department of Fine Arts, Carnegie Institute and was at what is now the Main Branch of the Carnegie Library of Pittsburgh.
-The museum's first gallery was opened for public use on November 5, 1895.
-Over the years the gallery vastly increased in size, with new a new building on Forbes Avenue in 1907.
+The Carnegie Museum of Art is an art museum in the Oakland neighborhood of Pittsburgh, Pennsylvania, United States.
+The museum was originally known as the Department of Fine Arts, Carnegie Institute and was located at what became the Main Branch of the Carnegie Library of Pittsburgh.
+The museum's first gallery was opened for public viewing on November 5, 1895.
+Over the years, the gallery vastly increased in size, with a new building on Forbes Avenue built in 1907.
 In 1963, the name was officially changed to Museum of Art, Carnegie Institute.
-The size of the gallery has tripled over time, and it was officially renamed in 1986 to "Carnegie Museum of Art" to clearly indicate it as one of the four Carnegie Museums.
+The size of the gallery has tripled over time, and it was officially renamed in 1986 to "Carnegie Museum of Art" to indicate it clearly as one of the four Carnegie Museums.

 History

-The museum's origins can be traced to 1886, with Andrew Carnegie's initial concept: "I am thinking of incorporating with the plan for a library that of an art-gallery in which shall be preserved a record of the progress and development of pictorial art in America."
+Andrew Carnegie first thought of setting up a museum in 1886 that would preserve a "record of the progress and development of pictorial art in America."
 Dedicated on November 5, 1895, the art gallery was initially housed in the Carnegie Library of Pittsburgh's Main Branch in Oakland.

-Carnegie envisioned a museum collection consisting of the "Old Masters of tomorrow".
+Carnegie initially envisioned a museum collection consisting of the "Old Masters of tomorrow".
 The museum received a major expansion in 1907 with the addition of the Hall of Architecture, Hall of Sculpture, and Bruce Galleries, with funds again provided by Carnegie.

 Under the directorship of Leon A. Arkus, the Sarah Mellon Scaife Gallery (125,000 square feet) was built as an addition to the existing Carnegie Institute.
-Designed by architect Edward Larrabee Barnes, it first opened in 1974 and more than doubled the museum's exhibition space, plus added a children's studio, theater, offices, café, and bookstore.
+Designed by architect Edward Larrabee Barnes, it first opened in 1974 and more than doubled the museum's exhibition space, also adding a children's studio, theater, café, offices, and bookstore.
 The New York Times art critic John Russell described the gallery as an "unflawed paradise."
 The gallery has been renovated several times since its original creation, most recently in 2004.

-Today the museum continues Carnegie's love of contemporary art by staging the Carnegie International every few years.
+Today the museum also stages the Carnegie International every few years.
 Numerous significant works from the Internationals have been acquired for museum's permanent collection including Winslow Homer's The Wreck (1896) and James A. McNeill Whistler's Arrangement in Black: Portrait of Señor Pablo de Sarasate (1884).